Glen Eden: Sport and recreation

+The Glenora Rugby League team plays at Glenora Park.

+Glen Eden has one of the oldest Scouts clubs in the country, which has running since 1925.

 Transportation

 Glen Eden is accessible by West Coast Road, an arterial road that separates from Great North Road at Kelston and heads towards Waiatarua, a settlement in the Waitākere Ranges.
 Glen Eden is serviced by the Glen Eden railway station, located on the Western Line of Auckland's suburban rail network.